oduerr/da/pp/lin_regression_numdiff.md

 ## Calculation of the gradient

-Note that it is possible to calculate the gradient of the negative log-likelihood of a function using the `numDeriv` package.
+Note that it is possible to calculate the gradient of the negative log-likelihood using the `numDeriv` package.
 The gradient is calculated as follows:

 ``` r
 p = c(0,1,1)